 I have been calling and writing my representatives for months now.
 This is the latest of what I wrote.
 I decided to write to all of them, not just the ones I disagree with.
 There were some slight variations in the wording.
 My feelings come as no shock to anyone who knows me.
 I am a real person with a real experience and my representatives will hear from me.

 I am a 32 year old resident of Milwaukee, WI.
 Only to Tammy: You were my congresswoman in Madison when I was a student and I was thrilled to vote for you when you ran for Senator.
 I’m writing to share my personal health story.
 A year ago I was an active, healthy 31 year old.
 I was in, probably, the best shape of my life.
 Except that I wasn’t.
 I had a body full of tumors that I didn’t know about.
 I went to my primary care doctor with complaints about bloating and some other fairly non-descript symptoms that I had mostly written off as being a woman.
 Thankfully, I have an wonderful primary care doctor who listened to me and ordered ultra-sounds.
 Within less than a week I was referred to a gynecologic oncologist who told me I needed surgery immediately.
 There was a good change I had ovarian cancer.
 On August 10, 2016 I underwent surgery to have an ovary removed, with the real possibility of a full hysterectomy at age 31.
 Well, they didn’t do a hysterectomy, but they did remove both ovaries and my appendix.
 I was diagnosed with appendix cancer that day.
 I had never heard of it before.
 I knew nothing.
-I was suddenly talking to additional physicians and being told that I would need another, much more invasive surgery.
+I was suddenly talking to additional, very specialized, physicians and being told that I would need another, much more invasive surgery.
 Less than 4 weeks after this initial surgery I began chemotherapy.
 I went through 8 rounds of chemo while also recovering from surgery.
 I started to get stronger and then my chemo had to be switched to a stronger chemo.
 I lost my hair.
 I felt miserable.
 My Thanksgiving, Christmas and New Year’s Eve were all ruined by this.
 On January 20, 2017 (this date is not lost on me), I underwent a 12 hour cytoreductive and HIPEC surgery.
-This means my surgeon went in to remove all visible tumor and then a hot chemo was poured into my abdominal cavity for 90 minutes.
+This means my surgeon went in to remove all visible tumor, and several more organs, and then a hot chemo was poured into my abdominal cavity for 90 minutes.
 I have very few memories from the first days after this surgery, but I do know I ended up in the surgical ICU.
 I ended up in the hospital for five weeks due to an infection.
 Thankfully my three and six months scans have been clean and I have no evidence of disease today.
 This is only true because of my health insurance.
 My hospital stay was billed out at almost half a million dollars.
 I am alive today and not broke because of my health insurance.
 I am truly terrified of everything that has been proposed.
 I will have a pre-existing condition for the rest of my life.
 I will need scans every year for them to monitor me.
 I was healthy until I wasn’t.
 This is why insurance exists and it breaks my heart how many people don’t understand that.
 Only to Tammy: I thank you from the bottom of my heart for fighting for me, and the people of Wisconsin.
 I am willing to share my story with as many people as I need to.